 - Identify everyone who may be liable for your injuries, as well as all possible sources of compensation

-- Gather the necessary evidence to support your case, such as medical records, photos or videos from the accident scene, testimony from experts, interviews with witnesses, etc.
+- Gather the necessary evidence to support your case.
+This includes medical records, photos or videos from the accident scene, testimony from experts, interviews with witnesses, etc.

 - Help you find the right doctors and other specialists to get you the care you need

 - Take care of all the necessary legal paperwork and negotiations with the various insurance companies